sammysignal/sammysignal.github.io/index.md

 </center>

 <div style="font-size: 22px" class="lead pretty-links">
-  Professional Software Engineer with 6+ years of experience building applications for the web.
-I just finished working at LinkedIn as a Senior Software Engineer on the Ads Serving team and I am excited for new opportunities.
+  Professional Software Engineer with 7+ years of experience building applications for the web.
 </div>

   ---

 <div style="font-size: 20px;" class="lead pretty-links">
   I am passionate about creating useful products and making the world more user-friendly.
-My most recent interests include a branch of Machine Learning called AutoML, as well as learning about the wide world of online advertising.
+My most recent interests include building useful applications using LLMs.
 In my free time I like to make music.

   Thanks for stopping by!
 </div>